 The social system is very strong in Germany.
 People receive support from the government in case of any hardship.
-Health care is paid with monthly payroll taxes and free for employees (all serviced are reimbursed by the insurance).
+Healthcare is paid with monthly payroll taxes and is free for employees (all services are reimbursed by the insurance).

 - Infrastructure – Public transport

 Public transport in Germany is superior to the UK.
 There are trains, buses, and trams everywhere across the country.
 Moreover, they are modern, clean, and affordable.
 Schedules are frequent in major cities, plus buses and trains are connecting suburbs and commuter towns.

 We always recommend booking the train in Germany directly through Deutsche Bahn – the national rail provider.
 That way, you can get the best price and see available discounts.
 It can be easily done in English.

 Prices for single-trip public transport tickets aren’t very different than in the UK, but monthly passes are cheaper.